Malta in winter time. The ULTIMATE ECOLUXURY GUIDE

 Many mistakenly think that Valletta is the only city in Malta, just because it is the most famous.
 Malta has several other towns, and in particular I recommend you visit the three fortified cities on the three headlands that you have just admired from the Upper Baraka Gardens, namely Vittoriosa, Senglea and Cospicua, which were the protagonists of Malta’s resistance to the Great Siege in 1565 and managed to save the island!

-In Vittoriosa (Birgu in Maltese) where the first settlement of the Phoenicians arose and that for a few years was the city of the Knights before Valletta was built, I would point out the Maritime Museum and the Folklore Museum, and above all the historical re-enactment “In Guardia” held once a month and the Birgufest in October.
+In Vittoriosa (Birgu in Maltese) where the first settlement of the Phoenicians arose and that for a few years was the city of the Knights before Valletta was built, I would point out the Maritime Museum and the Folklore Museum, and above all the historical re-enactment “In Guardia” held every month and the Birgufest in October.

 In Senglea (Isla in Maltese) I would suggest the Gardijola Gardens at Fort St Michael, the church of St Philip and Our Lady of Victory, and the Guard Tower Garjola, one of the Maltese icons found on all travel guides!
 And from the small port of Senglea you can make a tour of the Grand Harbor on the typical dghajsa.